What Is A Nagging Wife, Really?

 The result is a couple frustrated with one another in a way that could have been completely avoided.

-Breakdown in communication is one of the most common causes of marital problems.
+Breakdowns in communication are one of the most common causes of marital problems.

 “He just doesn’t understand” and “She doesn’t get me” are frequent complaints.

-Dr. Kurt hears things like this in his practice quite often.
+Dr. Kurt hears things like this in his practice weekly.
 According to him,

 How Do You Get Her (or you) To Stop Nagging?